Heritage at risk: ICOMOS World Report 2008-2010

 How is it produced?

-The production of the Report is the responsibility of a Taskforce of at least three mandated members of the ICOMOS Executive Committee.
+The production of the Report is the responsibility of a Taskforce of at least three mandated members of the ICOMOS Board.
 The Taskforce ensures the production of the report, with the support of an editorial board and a project manager who is responsible for:

 - collecting and collating reports and illustrations